© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kersey Priory is a scheduled monument protected by Historic England under reference 1006043.
 View the official record →

-Kersey Priory is a medieval religious house founded in Suffolk during the twelfth century.
+Kersey Priory is a Benedictine priory founded in the twelfth century in the parish of Kersey, Suffolk, and was established as a daughter house of the Benedictine monastery at Eye.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006043.

 Kersey Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006043.